 What is an IRS Tax Audit?

 The IRS is auditing thousands of taxpayers every day.
-The chances are that you will be subject to an IRS or State Tax Audit at some point – especially if you are self-employed, have significant investment losses, have rental real estate, or large deductions.
+The chances are that you will be subject to an IRS or State Tax Audit at some point – especially if you are self-employed, have significant investment losses, have rental real estate, or have large deductions.

 Three IRS Audit Types